Judith Exner

-Judith Exner (January 11, 1934 – September 24, 1999) was an American woman who claimed to be the mistress of U.S. Senator, then U.S. president John F. Kennedy and Mafia leaders Sam Giancana and John Roselli.
-Several aspects of her claim of having known Kennedy have been verified by documents, phone records, and testimony.
+Judith Exner (January 11, 1934 – September 24, 1999) was an American woman who was a mistress of U.S. Senator, then U.S. president John F. Kennedy and Mafia leaders Sam Giancana and John Roselli.
+Some aspects of her claim of having known Kennedy have been verified by documents, phone records, and testimony.
 She was also known as Judith Campbell Exner, and Judith Campbell.

 Early life

 She was born Judith Eileen Katherine Immoor in Fort Lee, New Jersey; Her parents were Frederick Immoor, an architect of German descent, and Katherine (née Shea), who was of Irish descent.
 When she was a child, her family moved to southern California, where she grew up in Pacific Palisades.
 With her father a successful architect, she was raised in the prosperous neighborhood of Pacific Palisades which influenced her future lifestyle and the social circles in which she would find friends and make social contacts.
 After her mother nearly died in an auto accident, Judith withdrew from school at the age of 14 and was tutored at home.
 Her older sister Jacqueline later became an actress and took the professional name Susan Morrow.
 Judith's association with the acting community was established through her sister's choice of careers, her own work as a model, and her association with her future husband, film actor William Campbell.